Frequently Asked Questions (FAQ)

 What is the cost of a full kit?

-The complete process, which includes a juice kit, instruction & processing on-premises, bottles, corks, caps, standard labels and tax starts at $189.10 (prices subject to change).
+The complete process, which includes a juice kit, instruction & processing on-premises, bottles, corks, caps, standard labels, and tax starts at $190.00 (prices subject to change).
 This will make approximately 30 bottles of fine wine.
-You can save about $30 by re-using your own bottles.
+(That price includes everything EXCEPT bottles.
+You can save about $35 by re-using your own bottles.)

 Can I do my own labels?

 We’ve got a post that details a bunch of these options, including some samples, here.

 - To download some free software to run on your own machine, check out the Avery download site.

 If you want us to print them (which we’re happy to do, for an $8 fee), we use the labels which correspond to Avery template 5164 (2 x 3 – 6 per page).

 Gift certificates are available for amounts of $25.00 and up and are for use in our store.
 Why not pick up a card for a friend or loved one (and maybe one for yourself)?